Short-Term Load Forecasting Using AMI Data: Related Work

-Short-term load forecasting at a system or subsystem level is well explored in the literature.
-A neural network based method for \textsc{stlf} is proposed in \cite{li2015short} in which households are grouped based on location, nature, and size of loads.
-In \cite{zhang2016composite} $k$-nearest neighbors based algorithm is used to forecast day-ahead loads of groups of consumers.
-A framework using wavelet transform and Bayesian neural network for \textsc{stlf} at system level is proposed in \cite{ghofrani2015hybrid}.
-A time series method using intra-day and intra-week seasonal cycles is proposed in \cite{taylor2008evaluation} for forecasting country loads few minutes ahead.
-In \cite{chakhchoukh2011electric}, stochastic characteristics of electricity consumption in France are utilized to predict short-term aggregated load.
-A kernel-based support vector regression combination model for the \textsc{stlf} at system level is proposed in \cite{che2014short}.
-A hybrid machine learning model is proposed in \cite{saxena2019hybrid}, which uses combination of ARIMA, logistic regression and artificial neural networks to forecast peak electric load days at the system level.
-Several authors proposed hybrid methods involving data preprocessing along with classification,regression, and other machine learning based algorithms for \textsc{stlf} at system/subsystem level \cite{ghasemi2016novel,li2016ensemble,malekizadeh2020short}.
-There are several problems with directly using machine learning based models for \textsc{stlf}, such as difficulties in parameter selection and non-obvious selection of input variables \cite{tayab2020short}.
-Therefore, these models have to be combined with other techniques such as statistical based models and/or different data preprocessing techniques to reduce the computational overhead.
-Authors in \cite{tayab2020short} use a combination of neural network and statistical models for \textsc{stlf} at microgrid level.
-An unsupervised machine learning model is proposed in \cite{yang2019short}, which combines Auto Correlation Function and Least Squares Support Vector Machines model to forecast short term load at system level.
+Short-term load forecasting at a system/subsystem level is well explored in the literature.
+A neural network based method for \textsc{stlf} is proposed in~\cite{li2015short} in which households are grouped based on location, nature, and size of loads.
+In~\cite{zhang2016composite} $k$-nearest neighbors based algorithm is used to forecast day-ahead loads of groups of consumers.
+A framework using wavelet transform and Bayesian neural network for \textsc{stlf} at the system level is proposed in~\cite{ghofrani2015hybrid}.
+A time-series method using intra-day and intra-week seasonal cycles is proposed in~\cite{taylor2008evaluation} for forecasting country loads a few minutes ahead.
+In~\cite{chakhchoukh2011electric}, stochastic properties of electricity in France are utilized to predict short-term aggregated load.
+A kernel-based support vector regression model for the \textsc{stlf} at system level is proposed in~\cite{che2014short}.
+A hybrid machine learning model is proposed in~\cite{saxena2019hybrid}, which uses the combination of \textsc{arima}, logistic regression, and artificial neural networks to forecast day-ahead peak electric load at the system level.
+Several authors proposed hybrid methods involving data preprocessing with classification, regression, and other machine learning based methods for \textsc{stlf} at system/subsystem level~\cite{li2016ensemble,malekizadeh2020short}.